 The St Austell Mining District: The Mines and China Clay pits of St Austell.
 2016 was a great year for exploring the Clay Area.
 There are many Cornish Mining remains and I am currently trying to visit as many as possible.
 This is Melbur China Clay pit.

-The West Devon Mining District: The extensive remains at the Wheal Anna Maria section of Devon Great Consols Mine.
+The West Devon Mining District: Finally, the extensive remains at the Wheal Anna Maria section of Devon Great Consols Mine.

 The St Just Mining District